Academy Login

 The impact of this risk varies from person to person depending on the value each would get from additional spending.

-Using the historical data since 1926 and all of the baseline assumptions—including a 50/50 allocation to large-capitalization stocks and intermediate-term government bonds—this exhibit shows William Bengen’s SAFEMAX withdrawal rate for retirement horizons between five and forty years.
-We saw before that the SAFEMAX for a thirty-year retirement is 4.03%.
+Using the historical data from 1926 through 2022, and all of the baseline assumptions—including a 50/50 allocation to the S&P 500 Index and intermediate-term government bonds—we can see William Bengen’s SAFEMAX withdrawal rate for retirement horizons between five and forty years.

 Have you heard